Quick answer

 Apple M-series chips use unified memory, so the GPU and CPU share the same pool.
 That means a MacBook Pro with 16 GB RAM has 16 GB available for model weights, compared to a 16 GB discrete GPU.
 The effective headroom is similar but the architecture is different: Apple uses MLX-optimized model formats, not GGUF.

-At 16 GB unified: Qwen3-8B MLX Q4 runs well and is the recommended starting point.
-At 32 GB: Qwen3-14B or Qwen2.5-Coder-7B MLX.
-At 64 GB+: Qwen2.5-Coder-32B MLX, the same gold tier as a high-end discrete GPU setup.
+At 16 GB unified: Qwen3.5-9B MLX Q4 runs well and is the recommended starting point.
+At 32 GB: Qwen2.5-Coder-14B MLX.
+At 64 GB+: Qwen3.6-27B MLX, the same gold tier as a high-end discrete GPU setup.

 The M4 Max at 128 GB can run 70B class models comfortably.
 Expensive, but it's the only laptop setup that gets you frontier-quality local inference.

-Bodega One detects Apple Silicon automatically and recommends MLX provider format.
+Bodega One Code detects Apple Silicon automatically and recommends MLX provider format.
 If you're on a Mac, set your provider to Ollama with an MLX-tagged model variant for best performance, or use the MLX provider preset directly.

 Coding agents need more than chat